build-on-aws/content/posts/picturesocial/06-how-to-use-dynamodb-on-a-containerized-api/index.md

 `--table-class STANDARD`
 ```

 * When we execute the command, we are going to get a JSON response with the table structure.
 We just need to write `:q `and press Enter to finish.
+The command `:q ` is what we use to exit the current view of the terminal when we are in text mode.
+This also apply to console text editors like VIM.

 ```json
 {